 - Make clear, definitive statements.
 Because we know and love the person behind the mask of addiction, it’s easy to change our minds about troubling issues.
 Again—be compassionate, but firm.
 Outline what you won’t allow, such as: “I love you, and want you to be healthy.
 If you choose to seek treatment for substance use, I’ll be here to support you.
 If you choose to keep using drugs or alcohol, I won’t accept the following behaviors….”

 - Determine if you have to walk away.
 This is probably one of the most challenging aspects to accept when evaluating your relationship with an addicted partner.
 Psychology Today outlines some ways to navigate the situation before making this decision.

 You might find it helpful to join a support group to learn how others handled similar circumstances and were able to support their loved ones without supporting their addictions:

 Working with a counselor who specializes in addiction therapy is also a wise choice to help you formulate boundaries and plan your next steps.

 You can ask your partner to attend a 12-Step meeting, see a physician, or get professional help.
 But what happens if they’re in denial about their addiction, or outright refuse?

 - Arrange for addiction counseling.
 Various support groups have resources that help couples discuss the problem with a neutral third party to determine if they can agree to a treatment arrangement.

 - Talk with an interventionist.
 This expert can help you create a plan of action that addresses the problem.

 - Call the admissions team at our inpatient treatment facility.
 We frequently provide consultations for family members on how to best help their loved ones.

 The staff at Willingway considers the family’s role in recovery to be an essential component to an individual’s successful sobriety.
-You’re not alone in this journey—for more than 45 years, our family has helped families just like yours.
+You’re not alone in this journey—for 50 years, our family has helped families just like yours.